 The 10 Best TED Talks That Will Make You A Better Parent

 When you’ve made it through every parenting and kid-friendly podcast in your feed but still want info pumped into your ear holes, how about some “ideas worth spreading?”
-These 10 TED Talks cover everything from raising happy kids to raising fearless kids to raising entrepreneurial kids to raising all of the above (aka Malala).
+These 10 TED Talks are inspiring and motivational, covering everything from raising happy kids to raising fearless kids to raising entrepreneurial kids to raising all of the above (aka Malala).
 You might not ever reach the TED stage, but you can wow the next dinner party or playgroup with your world-changing knowledge and nasally NPR voice. ” This … is the Dad Radio Hour.”

 Deb Roy: The Birth Of A Word [youtube https://www.youtube.com/watch?v=RE4ce4mexrU expand=1] To determine how incoherent babble becomes, “My dad rules,” Deb Roy Big Brother-ed his house and analyzed 90,000 hours of video and audio from his son’s first 3 years.
 He discovered a fascinating link between context and language learning, and presumably made major progress as director of the MIT Media Lab’s Cognitive Machines group.
 That’s where they design machines that learn to communicate in human-like ways (can you say, “Simpsons did it?”).